danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 #### Sharding Q,K,V, and O

 Thus we can shard the $$W^Q$$ $$W^K$$  $$W^V$$ parameter matrices column-wise across the `num_heads` dimension, as shown in the diagram below.
-These will operate on our non-sharded input activations which will be coming a previous layer norm layer, which as mentioned previously, is NOT partioned in any way, so each device has duplicate activations from this layer present on it at this point:
+These will operate on our non-sharded input activations which will be coming a previous layer norm layer, which as mentioned previously, is NOT partitioned in any way, so each device has duplicate activations from this layer present on it at this point:

 <img src="/images/megatron-diagrams/QKV_projections.png" alt="QKV projections" style="width: auto;">